-Even though low belly pain is something most expectant mothers worry about, most of the time it is not a sign of any serious problem.
-It is usually related to the body making room for the baby to grow, especially when it happens during the first weeks of pregnancy.
+Even though low belly pain is something most expectant mothers worry about, it is usually not a sign of any serious problem.
+This pain is typically related to the body making room for the baby to grow, which is especially true when it is felt during the first weeks of pregnancy.

-However, if the pain is very intense or it comes with other symptoms such as loss of vaginal fluids, fever, chills, and/or headaches, it can indicate serious situations, such as an ectopic pregnancy.
-Learn other symptoms that may indicate an ectopic pregnancy.
+However, if the pain is very intense or it occurs with other symptoms such as loss of fluid through the vagina, fever, chills, and/or headaches, it can indicate serious situations, such as an ectopic pregnancy.

 Here is a list of the most common causes for low belly pain during pregnancy: